fontfish/AlbaMinchoKana/Notes&ToDo/Notes_ToDo.md

 * [ ] Include U+1b000 (𛀀) and U+1b001 (𛀁) archaic kana glyphs, as well as the archaic form of お(於)(OpenType).
 * [ ] Make extra punctuation (and add fullwidth quote marks).
 * [ ] Link all new horizontal glyphs to vertical.
-* [ ] The Python3 test file shows an error somewhere – the vertical spacing of glyphs is uneven.
+* [ ] The Python test file shows an error somewhere – the vertical spacing of glyphs is uneven.
 Find out why and fix.
 * [ ] Add へのへのもへじ face as an OpenType feature ligature.

 ### Once all full-size glyphs have been created: